Medicare Enrolled

 What this data tells you about Dr. Beck

-Dr. Luna Beck is an internal medicine in Summerfield, FL, with 19 years in practice.
+Dr. Luna Beck is an internal medicine specialist in Summerfield, FL, with 19 years of NPI registration.
 Based on federal Medicare data, Dr. Beck performed 37,581 Medicare services across 14,037 unique beneficiaries.

 Between the years covered by Open Payments, Dr. Beck received a total of $2,096 from 18 pharmaceutical and/or device companies across 112 individual payments.
 These payments are legal, publicly disclosed under the federal Sunshine Act, and common in internal medicine.
 Most payments are for meals and travel — low-value interactions common across virtually all practicing physicians.
 Patients may wish to discuss these relationships with their provider.